sirKayAndFriends/PUNK_VST_LIBRARY/README.md

 This is based on some classic diode-like soft-clipping algorithms.
 Its cool but I personally think the Netzer sounds better
 - Current Version : 1.0
 - [Source](https://github.com/sirKayAndFriends/PolyCule_VST)

+## *Arriving Soon?*
+- A back-to-basics synth intriguingly called "Geoffrey"...
+- A whacky stereo glitcher / tracker
+- Some ideas I have about a digital Oramatics workstation...